FAQ’s About the 2023 Ptarmigan Arts Visual Arts Scholarship

 The application for the 2023 Ptarmigan Arts Visual Arts Scholarship is now available.
 Applications are open to students from the following high schools: Connections through KPBSD (residence must be on the Southern Kenai Peninsula), Homer High School, Homer Flex, Kachemak Selo, Nanwalek, Ninilchik, Nikolaevsk, Port Graham, Razdolna, Susan B. English, or Voznesenka.

-If you are a high school student in the 11th or 12th grade looking to further your education in the visual arts (for example: painting, sculpture, pottery and ceramics, mixed media, fiber arts, graphic design, drawing, or photography) this would be a good scholarship for you to pursue.
+If you are a high school student in the 11th or 12th grade, or a post-high school student up to the age of 21, looking to further your education in the visual arts (for example: painting, sculpture, pottery and ceramics, mixed media, fiber arts, graphic design, drawing, or photography) this would be a good scholarship for you to pursue.
 Scholarship funding can be used for summer classes, workshops, apprenticeships, art supplies, and college tuition.

 The scholarship, like many available throughout the Homer area, is supported by a fund administered by the Homer Foundation.